 First up, muscle takes more calories to maintain , which means it immediately boosts your overall calorie burn and metabolism.
 That means, the more muscle you have, the more fat burning potential your body has.

 From leg workouts to a full body session, we’ve got you covered with some essential movements that are key to weight lifting for women.
-Check it out.
+Furthermore, we’ve also included links to some guides to help you perform the movements safely and effectively.
+Click on them to ensure you’re hitting the perfect form every time.

 [Related Article: Muscle Gain for Women – 6 Game-Changing Things to Try]